 Besides maintaining your actual heating system, you can also prepare other areas in your home to help you heater when cold weather hits.
 The more insulated heat is in your home, the easier it is for your system to regulate the temperature.
 One of the most important components to check on is your attic insulation.
 If your attic insulation is old, your home will be far less efficient in the winter.

 You can also make sure your blinds or window coverings are operational, which will limit the intrusion of cold through the windows.
 Reverse your ceiling fan directions to move warm air around the home more efficiently as well!

 Professional Heater Tune-Ups

 By completing some of these energy-saving tips around your home, your heater and air regulation will be much more efficient and effective.
-Of course, when it’s time for your annual heater tune-up from the pros, call on Air Tech Air Conditioning & Plumbing to get the job done right!
+Of course, when it’s time for your annual heater tune-up from the pros, call on Air Tech of Houston AC & Plumbing to get the job done right!